Subscribe to the Newsletter Download the April Calendar

 Wednesday Matinees @North Quincy

-Drop in for an afternoon movie at the North Quincy Branch , every Wednesday starting at 2:00 p.m.
+The North Quincy Branch , shows matinees every Wednesday starting at 2:00 p.m.

 All our book discussions are open to all readers and no advance registration is required.
 New participants are always welcome.
 To see a list of upcoming book club meeting dates and book titles, check out our Book Clubs page.
 Copies of current titles are available for pickup at the Main Library checkout desk.

 This discussion group meets one Friday a month at 10:00 a.m. (usually the second Friday) and focuses on world literature.
 On Friday, April 14, we will discuss Americanah by Chimamanda Adichie.
 For more information, call Julie at 617-376-1332.